Woman on Hawaii-bound cruise jumps overboard, presumed dead

-A passenger and a security camera saw the woman jump off the 1,300-cabin Grand Princess ship into the Pacific Ocean about 650 miles (1,046 km) northeast of Hilo, Hawaii, at about 2 p.m.
-PST (2200 GMT), Princess Cruises spokeswoman Julie Benson said.
+A passenger and a security camera saw the woman jump off the 1,300-cabin Grand Princess ship into the Pacific Ocean about 650 miles northeast of Hilo, Hawaii, at about 2 p.m.
+PST, Princess Cruises spokeswoman Julie Benson said.

 “This is very sad,” Benson said.
 “This was not an accident.
 It was apparent that she went overboard intentionally.”